yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The L7 router manager is responsible for create/get L7 routers,
 A L7 router is the entity that responsible to perform the actual L7 routing/URL mapping,
-based on rules database.
+based on the rules database.
 When an HTTP/HTTPS packet hits the L7 router, the L7 router uses its rules databse
-to determine the destination (based on the fields content in HTTP header,e.g: HOST_NAME, PATH).
+to determine the endpoint destination (based on the fields content in HTTP header,e.g: HOST_NAME, PATH).

 In Kuryr context, the L7 router is actually an externally reachable loadbalancer; for achieving external connectivity
 a floating IP (allocated from 'external_svc_subnet') is bounded to the Router loadbalancer.